rjf5768/Linear-Device/README.md

-Mdadm contains operations such as read, write, seek Cache files contains cache usage with linear device network contains impklementations of network setup
+Mdadm contains operations such as read, write, and seek.
+Cache files contain cache implementations with linear devices.
+Network files contain implementations of network setup.